 This week’s book recommendation is What If Our World Is Their Heaven?
 The Final Conversations of Philip K. Dick.
 This book was one I found randomly at a book store.
-I had no idea it even existed, and I think it’s not too much of a stretch to say you hadn’t either.
+I had no idea it even existed, and I think it’s not too much of a stretch to say you didn’t know about it either.

 I’ve recommended several books by Philip K. Dick before so of course I am a fan of his work, but this book is different.
 It’s actually an interview.
 Published in 2000, this “book” is really just a transcription of taped interviews that Gwen Lee had with Dick two months before he passed away on March 2nd, 1982 from a series of strokes.
 The transcription is unaltered and includes all “um”s and side-tracked conversations.